mzuhairhamzah/todo_app/README.md

-# TODOLIST SIMPLE USING PHP OOP
+# TODOLIST SIMPLE USING PHP NATIVE OOP

 This program still uses the CLI/Terminal to run its output